 This author of this Sunday Independent article from 1969 is of the opinion that that they were the handywork of Purdey & Son.

 While an Irish Times article (Nov 25, 1961) alleges it was the O’Shea brothers and a piece from the Irish Press (Nov 7, 1975) states that it was Charles W. Harrison.
-For the record, it seems are friends over at Archiseek are on the pro O’Shea side.
+For the record, it seems our friends over at Archiseek are on the pro O’Shea side.

 Frederick O’Dwyer in his 1997 book The Architecture of Deane and Woodward gave his own opinions on the matter: